Skip to main content

 • Timely transition to obstetrical care

-NGC Clinic remains remotely involved until patients are successfully transitioned to regular prenatal care, typically after the first trimester.
+NGC Clinic remains actively involved until patients are successfully transitioned to routine prenatal care, typically after the first trimester.
+At that point, our role becomes remote, though we continue to keep in touch with the patient.

 The Bottom Line

-Donor treatment provides hope to many people who cannot experience pregnancy and live birth otherwise.
-While this process includes medical, emotional and sometimes legal concerns, the awards may be immense.
-By understanding various donation options and working with our experienced professionals, you complete your fertility journey and not feel vulnerable or sad.
+Donor treatment offers hope to many individuals and couples who otherwise cannot achieve pregnancy and live birth.
+While this process involves medical, emotional, and sometimes legal considerations, the rewards can be immense.
+By understanding your donation options and working with our experienced team, you can move through your fertility journey with confidence—without feeling vulnerable or overwhelmed.

-Our comprehensive donor programs, highly-trained team and supporting environment provide strong foundations to your success.
-Contact the NGC Clinic today to schedule counseling and find out whether donor treatment may be right for you.
+Our comprehensive donor programs, highly trained team, and supportive environment provide a strong foundation for your success.
+Contact NGC Clinic today to schedule a consultation and find out whether donor treatment is right for you.

 Let us make your dream come true!